diogo-pessoa/2pessoas-netlify-cms/src/content/pages/index.md

   ctaLink: /about
 ---

-2 brothers trading and sharing lessons learned the hard way, hopefully that will help other avoiding the same beginner mistakes.
+2 brothers trading and sharing lessons learned.
+Hope this can help others avoiding the beginners mistakes and start to make consistent and maintanable profit in trading.